Nazca culture: Religion

+Shamanistic elements with the Nazca are prominent.
+Scholars point to Nazca ceramics and textiles, interpreted as altered states of consciousness along with masked beings, possibly representing ritual specialists undergoing transformation.

 During this time, all members of the society in surrounding villages would migrate to the center and participate in feasting as well.
 Non-elites could obtain highly valued goods, such as fancy polychrome pottery, through feasting.
 In exchange, the elites could enhance their political power and status while co-opting the commoners into labor and construction of the site.